dempey/AirportParking/src/test/resources/readme.txt

-User this directory for any resources needed for testing.
+Use this directory for any resources needed for testing.